 The classifications of subject "race" that CPD members use in their use of force reporting likewise impose some methodological limitations on OIG's analysis.
 The "race" data field on the TRR allows officers to pick from a list that includes both racial and ethnic categories.
 Specifically, the options listed are Black (BLK), White (WHI), White Hispanic (WWH), Black Hispanic (WBH), "Spanish DO NOT USE" (S), American Indian / Alaskan Native (I), Asian / Pacific Islander (API), and Unknown (U).
-For purposes of this analysis, OIG has combined the "Black Hispanic," "White Hispanic," and the largely defunct "Spanish DO NOT USE" categories into a single category as "Hispanic."
-"Hispanic."
-"White Hispanic" category collapses parts of two racial groups into an overlapping ethnic group (i.e., Black and White [racial categories] into Hispanic [an ethnic category]), the alternative possible treatment of this data-grouping those coded as Black Hispanic into the "Black" category and grouping those coded as White Hispanic into the "White" category-would make it impossible to include any analysis of police use of force against ethnically Hispanic individuals as a group.
+For purposes of this analysis, OIG has combined the "Black Hispanic."
+"White Hispanic," and the largely defunct "Spanish DO NOT USE" categories into a single category as "Hispanic."
+These categories combine a race designation (Black, White) with an ethnicity (Hispanic).
+While combining WBH and WWH into a "Hispanic" category collapses parts of two racial groups into an overlapping ethnic group (i.e., Black and White [racial categories]

+into Hispanic [an ethnic category]), the alternative possible treatment of this data-grouping those coded as Black Hispanic into the "Black" category and grouping those coded as White Hispanic into the "White" category-would make it impossible to include any analysis of police use of force against ethnically Hispanic individuals as a group.
 As such, OIG opted to include "Hispanic" as a standalone category.